 Asset manipulation sanctions

-The Court can tackle asset manipulations in a few ways:
+The Court can tackle asset manipulations by imposing financial penalties and other measures.

 How can I put off my own property settlement?